theonejj/ansible-zfs_on_root/docs/root-partition-settings.md

 Based on the name above then:

-* User data will be stored in ZFS Dataset: `host_name/ROOT/home`
+* User data will be stored in ZFS Dataset: `{host_name}/ROOT/home`
-* Operating System is within ZFS Dataset: `host_name/ROOT/ubuntu`
+* Operating System is within ZFS Dataset: `{host_name}/ROOT/ubuntu`

 NOTE: The Operating System dataset has automatically snapshots created when `apt` or `dpkg` installs or removes packages.
 This allows the OS to be rolled back to previous snapshots without impacting user data.

 ## Root Partition Size

 * By default the root partition size will decided by ZFS at pool creation to use the largest possible value.
-  * If devices of different size are used then the size of the RPOOL pool will be limited to the space left on the smallest device.
+  * If devices of different size are used then the size of the root pool will be limited to the space left on the smallest device.
+  * For example: if the smallest device has 250GiB for the root pool, then all devices that are part of the root pool will only contribute 250Gib towards the pool.
+All of these devices (VDEVs in ZFS terms) must be the same.
+    * All remaining space not used will remain unallocated.
+If in the future when the smallest device is replaced.
+Then partition sizes can be adjusted and the ZFS pool can be expanded to use the additional space.
-* You can specify a specific partition size for the rpool on each device in the storage pool.
+* You can specify a specific partition size for the root pool on each device in the storage pool.
 This is useful if you want a standard size partitions on each computer.
 * Or you can specify how much space NOT to use leaving a specific amount of unallocated space for some other use.

   ```yaml